-In summary, crypto exchanges’ KYC efforts may fall in one of 3 categories:
+In summary, crypto exchanges’ KYC efforts may fall into one of 3 categories:

 - No KYC: a crypto exchange that allows new users to open an account without any KYC requirement.
 Usually, with limited functionality (e.g. with high crypto exchange withdrawal fees)